 You cannot submit your Claim Form and accompanying materials by telephone or on the Internet.
 If you change your address and want to receive a Claim Form or any Settlement Benefits owed to you by BrassCraft at your new address, you should notify the Claims Administrator of your new address by either (i) following the instructions on the Contact Us page on this website and providing your new address or (ii) sending written notice of your change of address to the Claims Administrator at the address above.

 If you did not receive a Claim Form by mail, or if you need to obtain one or more additional Claim Forms, you can get one in any of the following ways: (1) by downloading a Claim Form on this website on the Claim Form page; (2) by requesting a Claim Form be mailed to you by calling the Claims Administrator’s toll-free telephone number, 1-888-633-9195; or (3) by requesting a Claim Form be mailed to you by writing to the BrassCraft Settlement Claims Administrator, P.O.
-Box 40007, College Station, TX 77842-4007.
+Box 404000, Louisville, KY 40233-4000.

 By signing the Claim Form, you are swearing under oath that the statements you make on your form are true and correct, under penalty of perjury.
 The submission of a false claim may be a criminal offense.

-For claims based on Exterior Meringue Deposits, Occlusions, or Inoperable Valves, Settlement Class Members must complete and submit a Claim Form and supporting documentation no later than three (3) years after the Effective Date of this Settlement Agreement.
+For claims based on Exterior Meringue Deposits, Occlusions, or Inoperable Valves, Settlement Class Members must complete and submit a Claim Form and supporting documentation no later than December 13, 2019.

-For claims based on Leaks, Settlement Class Members must complete and submit a Claims Form and supporting documentation within ninety (90) days of the Effective Date or within ninety (90) days of the date of a leak in the Covered Product, whichever date is later.
+For claims based on Leaks, Settlement Class Members must complete and submit a Claims Form and supporting documentation by March 13, 2017 or within ninety (90) days of the date of a leak in the Covered Product, whichever date is later.

 Property damage claims covered by this Settlement Agreement must be submitted within two (2) years of the date the property damage occurred.